Coming soon ….

 There are different ways in which we can offer parenting support:-

 We have a number of interventions and resources designed for parents, including: –

 Triple P Parenting Programme – Triple P is a positive parenting programme, but it doesn’t tell you how to be a parent.
 It’s more like a toolbox of ideas.
 You choose the strategies you need.
 You choose the way you want to use them.
 It’s all about making Triple P work for you.

-Teen Triple P – A broad focused parenting support intervention for parents of teenagers up to 16 years of age.
+Teen Triple P – A broad focussed parenting support intervention for parents of teenagers up to 16 years of age.

 Strengthening Families Strengthening Communities – Enabling parents to teach their children to respect and appreciate one another.
 This course emphasises and promotes parent/child relationships as well as violence free, healthy lifestyles.

 STEPS – The STEPS programme helps parents to change their self-image for the better and help them to think more positively; giving them the necessary understanding and techniques to raise their self-esteem, self-confidence and independence.WYJS Parent Leaflet (PDF, 1.85 MB)

 Support for victims of youth crime

 We are able to offer Restorative Justice Interventions to victims of youth crime, enabling young people to understand the impact of their offending on others.
 Restorative Justice helps restore community confidence and reduces the fear of crime, whilst at the same time reducing the likelihood of re-offending.